 - Post-it Study Binder Tabs

-First gather all your materials together.
-I gathered my son too so that he could learn the value of organization and how it is done while we worked together on his piano practice binder.
+First gather all of your materials together.
+I gathered my son too so that he could learn the value of organization and how it is done while we worked together on how to organize piano sheet music.

-Next we added the Post-it Study Pocket to the front of the binder.
+Next, we added the Post-it Study Pocket to the front of the three-ring binder.
+It is basically a pocket folder that has a velcro closure.
 This was a simple step but I am so excited about it because it holds my son’s music practice money that he earns when his teacher can tell he has been doing well with his practices.
-(Before we had the super nifty Post-it Study Pocket, we kept it in a handy Ziploc bag but it was always falling out of his binder and getting lost.)
+(Before we had the super nifty Post-it Study Pocket, we kept it in a handy Ziploc bag but the bag was always falling out of his binder and getting lost.)
+Anyway, this is a good idea at the front of the binder for kids that need incentive to practice.

-That is it.
+That is how to organize sheet music in a binder.
 You are done!
-Sit back and enjoy the benefits of having an organized music practice binder.
+Sit back and enjoy the benefits of having an organized music binder.
 You may also enjoy tips for getting your kids to practice for their music lessons.
 What instrument does your child play and how long have they been taking lessons?